joanedens/DS-Course4-Python/README.md

     * r+ / w+ / a+
     * .tell() / .seek(offset,from)
   - Python_Basics Pandas with IBM Watson Studio
     * Ending quiz required functions that were not covered, so had to research each task.
-Not helpful to pay for a class where the lessons are found elsewhere... still happy in that I figured it out without looking at the solution first.
-Going forward, always research externally before giving up.
+Still, happy in that I figured it out without looking at the solution first.
 I can dooos it.
 Lab link to GitHub worked this time, so posted directly.
     * pandas.read_csv / read_excel...to_csv(x.csv)
     * file.head()
     * df=pd.DataFrame(dictionary_key)